My Blog List

 “No, I flew in from Israel.”
 I can see that my answer creates some confusion, but I am not inclined to explain.

 When I am almost done eating, Rita arrives.
 She tells me, in Hebrew, that she found two seats at another long table and that the bacalao (salted cod) she ordered was terrible, so dry and rubbery it almost choked her.
 Now, she and her mother are ready to leave.
 When she realizes that I am surrounded by Brazilians, she starts “Como vai?
 Como vai?
-Tudo bom?” which represent her entire Portuguese vocabulary, acquired during a short fling she had with a Brazilian man who got bored with his Mexican American wife and needed a woman who would not judge him or make any demands.
+Tudo bom?” which represents her entire Portuguese vocabulary, acquired during a short fling she had with a Brazilian man who got bored with his Mexican American wife and needed a woman who would not judge him or make any demands.
 I want to stay with the Brazilians for a little longer, but Rita almost pulls me from the chair, so I say my goodbyes and leave with her.

-“I'll eat later at the house, after we do some grocery shopping,” she says.
+“I'll eat later at the house after we do some grocery shopping,” she says.

 I don’t really know what to say when I hear this.
 “Did you just stand there in the rain?”
 I ask.